-- The Institutions of the Union shall 1.
+The Institutions of the Union shall 1.
 The Institutions of the European be as follows:

-- the Council :
+- the Council;

 - the Committees of Ministers;

-- the Political Commission ;
+- the Political Commission;

 - the European Parliament.

-- (1) The texts in this column are those of the second French proposal.

-- Union shall be as follows : - the Council and the Committees of
+- Union shall be as follows:

+- the Council and the Committees of Ministers;
-- Ministers;

-- the European Parliament ;
+- the European Parliament;

 - the Court of Justice.

-2. The Council and the Committees of Ministers shall be assisted by a Political Commission and a Secretary-General.
+- 2. The Council and the Committees of Ministers shall be assisted by a Political Commission and a Secretary-General.